 If you have flexibility in your dates and destinations, skyscanner is a great choice.
 Skyscanner searches all airlines, including “budget carries” such as Jet Blue or Air Asia.
 It allows you to search by a specific date, week, month or even see the best prices throughout the whole year.
 You can also search “everywhere” in the destination box and from there you can see the cheapest spots from your origin.
 Once you find the flight you want, it takes you to the airline.
 We have found some of the best flights on skyscanner.

-If you’ve never used Skyscanner, download the app to find the cheapest flights everywhere
+If you’ve never used Skyscanner, download the app to find the cheapest flights everywhere.
+There are lots of other sites like skyscanner but we use skyscanner the most.

 Kayak is probably the simplest site listed.
 Kayak allows you to filter by airlines, duration, or price.
 If there is enough data on the selected flight, the price predictor will forecast if prices will go down or not.
 You can also search for dates 3 days before or after your ideal dates, or search nearby airports if your trip allows some flexibility.
 Kayak has recently added an “explore” option, where you can enter your destination and see a map of the prices to certain locations.
 The “explore” option even lets you narrow down search options by specific weather or things to do!